llama887/Sllama_SLAM/README.md

 For more information about the course project, please reach out to AI4CE lab (cfeng at nyu dot edu).

 # Instructions for Players
+Note: Instructions Tested on Unbuntu Linux and WSL: Unbuntu.
 1. Install
 ```commandline
 conda update conda